1998 Bukit Merah stabbing

-On 11 August 1998, 43-year-old Ooi Ang Yen (黄红燕 Huáng Hóngyàn), a divorced mother of four and a factory production worker, was stabbed to death by her ex-boyfriend at a carpark nearby her workplace in Bukit Merah, Singapore.
-Her 41-year-old boyfriend and married father of two, Chan Chim Yee (陈振义 Chén Zhènyì), was arrested 12 days later and charged with murder.
+On 11 August 1998, 43-year-old Ooi Ang Yen (黄红燕 (Ûiⁿ Âng-iàn)), a divorced mother of four and a factory production worker, was stabbed to death by her ex-boyfriend at a carpark nearby her workplace in Bukit Merah, Singapore.
+Her 41-year-old boyfriend and married father of two, Chan Chim Yee (陈振义 (Can4 Zan3 Ji6, Tân Chín-gī)), was arrested 12 days later and charged with murder.
 According to court documents and media, Ooi wanted to leave Chan in favor of another man, and therefore, Chan went to the victim's workplace and attacked her with a knife.
 Although Chan raised two defences of an alibi and diminished responsibility, the trial court rejected his defences and therefore, Chan was found guilty of murdering Ooi and sentenced to death.
 Chan's appeal was dismissed and he was hanged on 15 September 2000.